kristoisberg/samp-gps-plugin/README.md

 [![sampctl](https://shields.southcla.ws/badge/sampctl-samp--gps--plugin-2f2f2f.svg?style=for-the-badge)](https://github.com/kristoisberg/samp-gps-plugin)

 This plugin offers a way of accessing the data of San Andreas map nodes and finding paths between them.
 It is intended to be a modern and straightforward replacement for RouteConnector.
 The plugin uses a simple implementation of the A* algorithm for pathfinding.
-Finding a path from the top-leftmost node on the map to the bottom-rightmost node that consists of 684 nodes takes just under one second and most shorter paths only take a few milliseconds.
+Finding a path from the top-leftmost node on the map to the bottom-rightmost node that consists of 684 nodes takes just a few milliseconds.
 It is worth noting that this is my first successful project in C++ and the last time I tried writing something in C++ was over half a year ago so there is a lot of room for improvement and I am planning to continue improving the code of this plugin as I progress.

 ### Advantages over RouteConnector

 * **Safer API** - Unlike RouteConnector, this plugins does not give you an array of nodes as the result of pathfinding.
 Instead of that, it gives you the ID of the found path that can be used later on.
-Each function (except `IsValidMapNode` and `IsValidPath`) returns an error code and the real result of them is passed by reference.
+Each function (except `IsValidMapNode`, `IsValidPath` and `GetHighestMapNodeID`) returns an error code and the real result of them is passed by reference.
 * **Compatibility** - RouteConnector has a compatibility issue with some part of YSI that makes it call a wrong public function instead of the actual `GPS_WhenRouteIsCalculated` callback.
 This plugin lets you call a custom callback and pass arguments to it.
 In addition to that, RouteConnector uses Intel Threading Building Blocks for threading that has caused numerous compatibility (and PEBCAK) issues on Linux servers.
 This plugin uses `std::thread` for threading and does not have any dependencies.
 This plugin is also compatible with PawnPlus and supports asynchronous pathfinding out of box.
 * **Active development** - RouteConnector has not been updated for over three years.
 As I said previously, I am planning to continue active development of this plugin for a long period of time.
+* **Performance** - I have not done any benchmarks, but even with older versions users claimed that this plugin is multiple times faster than RouteConnector.
+A fix in the algorithm in version 1.2.0 made it around 30 times faster than it previously was.

 ### Disadvantages over RouteConnector

-* **Performance** - I highly doubt that the plugin performs better than RouteConnector, but since most pathfinding tasks only take a fraction of a second, there should be absolutely no performance issues as long as threaded/asynchronous pathfinding functions are used.
 * **Functionality** - At the current time, this plugin only replaces RouteConnector in the areas of accessing map node data and pathfinding.
-There is no way of managing nodes or their connections in runtime or modifying the `GPS.dat` file.
+There is no way of managing nodes or their connections in runtime or modifying the `GPS.dat` file, however these features will be added in future versions.

 ## Installation